paytonward6/gnar/README.md

 Various shell builtins are implemented, allowing for piping commands together.

-`nar.Pipeable` can be implemented on an arbitrary class; this ABC only requires you to implement `Pipeable.run` that takes a single parameter.
+`gnar.Pipeable` can be implemented on an arbitrary class; this class only requires you to implement `Pipeable.run` that takes a single parameter.

 ## Examples